Melyohin-AA/func-shop-services-002/README.md

 ## Search

-Search service allows to search for a product by its article agregating search results from several providers.
+Search service allows to search for a product by its article aggregating search results from several providers.

 Providers:
 * `kkkk-parts.ru`